 Public transport in Brazil is FAIRLY safe… depending on where you are and what type of public transport it is.

 On these local buses, crime can be an issue.
-Walking onto a bus flashing your wealth is probably NOT a good idea.
-Usually, things stolen on buses are smartphones, so keep them away.
 In urban areas, robberies occur more between 4 and 9pm.
 The evening rush hour(s) basically.

 In Rio de Janeiro and Sao Paulo, you can use the metro!

 National railways have been scaled back and are now pretty limited.
 There have been a few ‘security incidents’ on the network, too.
 Unless you want to do a few scenic trips, we wouldn’t really recommend getting the train anywhere in Brazil.
 There are a handful of those you can embark on, the steam train between Sao Joao del Rei to Tiradentes for example.

 Flying is also expensive, but probably the safest.

 That leaves the humble traveler with intercity buses.
 These are surprisingly safe.
 Most are well maintained and comfortable.
 You’ll be able to get a long-distance bus from all the big transport hubs.

 Long distance bus travel is popular in Brazil.
 But like in most places, do your research on companies before you travel.
 Consider the following: